steddy/feed-me/README.md

 The first version is super basic and doesn't include everything I have planned.
 I'm also learning how to use GitHub in this process, so bear with me!

 2015-06-23
-+Added ModulePrefs
++ Added ModulePrefs
-+Added UserPref (does not yet make use of user selection of number of posts to show)
++ Added UserPref (does not yet make use of user selection of number of posts to show)
++ Added feed_gadget_test.html for viewing changes prior to inclusion in gadget or for direct embed into non-Google Site web page.

 2015-06-19
 +Initial version